Instant Tax Service: History

 Fesum Berhane Ogbazion, who came to the United States with his family in 1982 from Ethiopia, opened his first tax office in 1994, Instant Refund Tax Service, while pursuing a degree in accounting and finance at the University of Cincinnati.
-He strategically chose a former H&R Block tax office located just down the street from his parents’ home.
-The office was just 400 sq. ft.
-He prepared over 600 tax returns his first year, but barely broke even.
-However, over the next five years, Ogbazion's business prospered.
-He opened 26 additional locations throughout the Cincinnati, Ohio and Northern Kentucky area.
+Over the next five years, he opened 26 additional locations throughout the Cincinnati, Ohio and Northern Kentucky area.

-In 1999, sensing a major competitor in the area, Jackson Hewitt offered to buy Instant Refund Tax Service from Ogbazion for a reported $3 million.
-In the year 2000 and in accordance with his non-compete agreement, Ogbazion moved to Dayton, OH and rebuilt his business from the ground up.
-Instant Tax Service began franchising in 2004.
+In 1999, Jackson Hewitt offered to buy Instant Refund Tax Service from Ogbazion for a reported $3 million.
+In the year 2000 Ogbazion moved to Dayton, OH and founded Instant Tax Service, which began franchising in 2004.

-Controversies
+Closure

-On August 25, 2015, a federal grand jury in Dayton, OH, indicted for conspiracy and tax-related crimes, Fesum Ogbazion, of Beavercreek, Ohio, and Kyle Wade, formerly of West Chester, Ohio, were indicted on one count of impeding the administration of the Internal Revenue Code, one count of conspiracy to commit wire fraud and five counts of wire fraud.
-Ogbazion is also charged with six counts of money laundering, one count of evasion of payment of employment taxes, eight counts of failure to collect and pay over employment taxes and one count of bank fraud.
+On August 25, 2015, a federal grand jury in Dayton, OH, indicted for conspiracy and tax-related crimes, Fesum Ogbazion, of Beavercreek, Ohio, and Kyle Wade, formerly of West Chester, Ohio on one count of impeding the administration of the Internal Revenue Code, one count of conspiracy to commit wire fraud and five counts of wire fraud.
+Ogbazion was also charged with six counts of money laundering, one count of evasion of payment of employment taxes, eight counts of failure to collect and pay over employment taxes and one count of bank fraud.

-On April 20, 2007, the Internal Revenue Service investigated allegations of fraud involving eight franchise-owned Instant Tax Service locations in Missouri.
-Though no charges were made, and no decision reached, Instant Tax Service terminated its contract with the franchisee saying the franchisee had expanded its business too quickly.
-The company no longer permits franchisees to operate more than a pre-determined number of storefronts during their first and second year.

-In June 2010, the Internal Revenue Service returned all property and files to the Missouri franchisee with no further action taken.

-A federal court preliminarily enjoined ITS Financial LLC, the parent company that owns Instant Tax Service At the time, ITS claimed to be the fourth-largest tax-preparation firm in the nation, according to the government complaint in the civil lawsuit.
-Judge Timothy Black of the U.S. District Court for the Southern District of Ohio signed the order, which also applies to the company’s CEO, Fesum Ogbazion.
-The defendants consented to the preliminary injunction.